remyeltorro/celldetective/docs/source/get-started.rst

 A dialog window will ask you where on the disk you want to put the experiment folder.
 A second window, displayed above, will ask for all information needed to fill the configuration file: number of wells, number of positions per well, spatio-temporal calibration, channel names and order...

-Once you click on ``Submit``, a secondary window asks you to describe briefly each biological condition associated to each well.
+Once you click on ``Submit``, a secondary window asks you to describe briefly each biological condition associated with each well.

 .. figure:: _static/bio-cond-new-exp.png
     :align: center